AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/page-exporter.md

 As you may have noticed in the node structure, the **Geometrixx** page export template has a `logo` node with a `type` property set to `image`.
 This is a special configuration type that has been created to copy the image logo to the zip file.
 -->

-Para atender a alguns requisitos específicos, pode ser necessário implementar uma [manipulador de atualização personalizado](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/contentsync/handler/package-summary.html).
+Para atender a alguns requisitos específicos, implemente um [manipulador de atualização personalizado](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/contentsync/handler/package-summary.html).

 <!-- To meet some specific requirements, you may need to implement a custom `type` property: to do so, refer to the Implementing a custom update handler section in the Content Sync page.
 -->

 ## Exportar programaticamente uma página {#programmatically-exporting-a-page}

-Para exportar uma página de forma programática, você pode usar o [PageExporter](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/index.html?com/day/cq/wcm/contentsync/PageExporter.html) Serviço OSGI.
+Para exportar uma página de forma programática, você pode usar o [PageExporter](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/index.html?com/day/cq/wcm/contentsync/PageExporter.html) Serviço OSGI.
 Esse serviço permite:

 * Exportar uma página e gravar na resposta do servlet HTTP.
 * Exporte uma página e salve o arquivo zip em um local específico.